bihealth/sodar-server/docs_manual/source/ui_project_update.rst

     Genome used in generating IGV session files for the project.
 The name needs to be in a format accepted by IGV.
 Affects cancer and germline projects.
 BAM and CRAM paths to omit from IGV sessions
-    Comma-separated list of iRODS path glob patterns for omitting BAM and CRAM files from IGV sessions and study shortcuts.
+    Comma-separated list of iRODS path Unix shell-style wildcard patterns for omitting BAM and CRAM files from IGV sessions and study shortcuts.
 Overrides site-wide setting, affects cancer and germline projects.
 You can input paths to subcollections under project sample data as well as file names.
 Using wildcards like ``*`` and ``?`` is permitted.
-Providing full iRODS paths is not necessary: each pattern is assumed to start with a ``*`` wildcard.
-An empty setting means no files or collections are excluded.
+Paths can be relative.
+Empty value means no files or collections are excluded.
 You need to run :guilabel:`Update Sheet Cache` in the Sample Sheet application for changes to take effect.
 VCF paths to omit from IGV sessions
-    Comma-separated list of iRODS path glob patterns for omitting VCF files from IGV sessions and study shortcuts.
+    Comma-separated list of iRODS path Unix shell-style wildcard patterns for omitting VCF files from IGV sessions and study shortcuts.
 Overrides site-wide setting, affects cancer and germline projects.
 Behaves similarly to the related BAM/CRAM setting.
 You need to run :guilabel:`Update Sheet Cache` in the Sample Sheet application for changes to take effect.
 Allowed hosts for iRODS access tickets
     Comma-separated list of host names or IP addresses that specify default allowed hosts for